cozy/cozy-stack/docs/apps.md

 (DNS and TLS certificates).
 But, in the tradeoff between security and ease of administration, we definetively take the security first.

-### Contexts
+### Routes

-> Should we be concerned that all the contexts are on the same sub-domain?
+> Should we be concerned that all the routes are on the same sub-domain?

 No, it's not an issue.
-There are two types of contexts: the ones that are publics and those reserved to the authenticated user.
-Public contexts have a token can't be used for the services of the cozy-stack.
-So, even if another app can capture it, it can't be used for anything (except reading the public data).
+There are two types of routes: the ones that are publics and those reserved to the authenticated user.
+Public routes have no token

-Private contexts are private, they can't be accessed.
-Another application can't use the user cookies to read the token, because of the same origin policy (they are on different domains).
-And the application can't use an open proxy to read the private context, because it doesn't have the user cookies for that (the cookie is marked as `httpOnly`).
+Private routes are private, they can be accessed only with a valid session cookie, ie by the owner of the instance.
+Another application can't use the user cookies to read the token, because of the restrictions of the same origin policy (they are on different domains).
+And the application can't use an open proxy to read the private route, because it doesn't have the user cookies for that (the cookie is marked as `httpOnly`).